Planning for Reporting in ERP Projects

 Taking these pointers in to account when scoping and planning your ERP system will help with user acceptance of the system and provide a platform for maximising the value of the ERP investment through information visibility and real Business Intelligence.

-This blog was written by Ian O'Toole, Consulting Manager at Lumenia.
+This blog was written by Ian O'Toole, Managing Partner at Lumenia.
 For further information please send an email to Ian O'Toole